Darshan0/NOTES/README.md

-NOTES
+Papers

-Notes,is an android application used to note any information into the application
+Papers is an android application used to takes notes and store any information into the application using SQLite Database.